-Kim to meet Moon at Korea border for summit
+Kim to cross border for Korea talks

 Kim Jong-un to meet Moon Jae-in at Korean border for summit

-Kim Jong-un will on Friday become the first North Korean leader since the war to cross the military demarcation line that divides the Korean peninsula.
+Kim Jong-un is set to become the first North Korean leader to cross into South Korean territory since the end of the Korean War in 1953, as final details are put in place for the summit.

-He will be meeting South Korea's President Moon Jae-in, the first such diplomacy in more than a decade.

-In newly announced details, South Korea said Mr Moon would meet Mr Kim at the border at 09:30 local time (00:30 GMT).
+South Korea said President Moon Jae-in would personally meet Mr Kim at the border at 09:30 (00:30 GMT) on Friday.

-The historic talks will focus on the North's recent suggestions it could be willing to give up its nuclear weapons.
+The historic summit will focus on the North's recent indications it could be willing to give up its nuclear weapons.

+Talks are also proposed between Mr Kim and US President Trump by early June.

+Mr Kim is set to cross the military demarcation line - a clearly defined marker of the official land border between the territories.
+He will, however, remain within the Demilitarised Zone.

-But Seoul has warned reaching an agreement on this will be "difficult", because North Korea's nuclear and missile technology has advanced so much since the sides last held talks.
+Seoul has warned reaching an agreement aimed at ridding Pyongyang of its nuclear weapons will be "difficult", because North Korea's nuclear and missile technology has advanced so much since the sides' leaders last met more than a decade ago.

+"The difficult part is at what level the two leaders will be able to reach an agreement regarding willingness to denuclearise," South Korean presidential spokesperson Im Jong-seok said.

 - What to expect from Kim-Moon talks